YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_env.md

 The following description is based on what was confirmed in the Windows environment.
-It notes the known differences due to environments.
+It notes the known differences due to OS.

 ### Virtual environment